Devolution – what it means for Herefordshire

 Progression to any further stages of devolution in Herefordshire will be subject to the appropriate approval by councillors and the government.

-Decisions will be made at Council meetings which are held in public, and there will be further information on this website.
+Decisions will be made at Council meetings which are held in public, and there will be further information on this.
+A public council meeting will be held when there is a sufficient amount of detail to allow for a meaningful debate around the devolution options that are right for Herefordshire.

 Timeframe for a decision on devolution